MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Hierarchy

+## Hierarchy

 Any entity can be set as the child of another entity.
-For example, you might make a robot's forearm a Mesh Entity that is a child up the upper arm Mesh Entity.
+For example, you might make a robot's forearm a Mesh Entity that is a child of the upper arm Mesh Entity.
 Or you might put a steering wheel inside a car.
 The main reasons to create parent-child relationships are:

 1. To have the transform of one entity impact another (e.g. moving a car also moves the steering wheel within it).
 2. To create "layers" or "folders" in the editor (e.g. putting all trees in a ["collection"](#empty-object-and-groups) to make them easier to manage).